Throne of a Thousand Years

-Throne of a Thousand Years is a non-fiction book by author Jacob Truedson Demitz, first published in 1996 as the first English-language historical account solely about all the kings and queens of Sweden. and again as Centuries of Selfies in 2020.
+Throne of a Thousand Years is a non-fiction book by author Jacob Truedson Demitz, first published in 1996 and again in 2020 as Centuries of Selfies.
+It was the first English-language historical account solely about the monarchs of Sweden.

 It details their personal histories, the impact of their reigns on Scandinavian history, and the political implications of disclosed dynastic ties in Europe.

 Sponsored mainly by Ericsson, ABB and the Swedish Postal Service, the 1996 account was published by Ristesson Ent in Ludvika and Los Angeles.
-A fictional chronicler called Erik, Son of Riste related the factual story, followed by fact boxes about each of the 66 monarchs covered and a number of ancestry charts.
-Illustrations in that early version (if not otherwise noted in the book) are portrait drawings by the author made from the 1960s to the 1990s, and 3 differently sorted lists of persons were included as well as an appended text rendition in Swedish.
+A fictional chronicler called Erik, Son of Riste relates the factual story, followed by fact boxes about each of the 66 monarchs covered and a number of ancestry charts.
+Illustrations in the 1996 version (if not otherwise noted in the book) are portrait drawings by the author made from the 1960s to the 1990s, and 3 differently sorted lists of persons were included as well as an appended text rendition in Swedish.